HaraldHex/blue-team-incident-response-lab/README.md

 ## Blue Team Incident Response Lab

-This project simulates a real-world cybersecurity incident and demonstrates how a Blue Team responds, investigates, and mitigates the threat.
+This project simulates a real-world cybersecurity incident and demonstrates how a Blue team responds, investigates, and mitigates the threat.

 ---